kalkih/mini-graph-card/README.md

 | state_map | [state map object](#state-map-object) |  | v0.8.0 | List of entity states to convert (order matters as position becomes a value on the graph).

 #### Entities object
-Entities may be listed directly (as per `sensor.temperature` in the following example), or defined using properties of the Entity object detailed in the following table (as per `sensor.pressure` in the following example):
+Entities may be listed directly (as per `sensor.temperature` in the example below), or defined using properties of the Entity object detailed in the following table (as per `sensor.pressure` in the example below).

 | Name | Type | Default | Description |
 |------|:----:|:-------:|-------------|